-Though most travelers to Mexico come in the winter to escape the cold, there are quite a few excellent reasons to visit Mexico in the summer months.
-You can partake in colorful cultural festivals, enjoy interacting with animals that are easier to spot this time of year, and take advantage of great savings and few crowds, since this is low season.
-You may be concerned about the weather, but the weather in Mexico in the summertime can be quite pleasant, and summer rains turn the landscapes lush and green.
+Though most travelers to Mexico come in the winter to escape from the cold temperatures farther north, there are quite a few excellent reasons to visit Mexico in the summer months.
+You can partake in colorful cultural festivals, enjoy observing and even perhaps interacting with animals that are far easier to spot this time of year, and, since this is low season, you can take advantage of great savings and few crowds.
+You may be concerned about the weather, but contrary to expectation, the climate in Mexico in the summertime can be quite pleasant, and summer rains in much of the country turn the landscapes lush and green.

 Colorful Festivals and Events

 Summer is a perfect time to enjoy some of Mexico's vibrant cultural offerings.
-The Guelaguetza is one of the country's most important folk festivals, and takes place in Oaxaca City each July.
-Zacatecas holds its international Folkloric festival in the summer, and there is also an important chamber music festival in San Miguel de Allende held in August.
+The Guelaguetza is one of the country's most important folk festivals and takes place in Oaxaca de Juárez each July.
+Zacatecas holds its international Folkloric festival in the summer, and there is also an important chamber music festival in San Miguel de Allende that is held every August.

 Sea Turtles.
 Whale Sharks and Surfing

-Summer is also whale shark season, and if you want to swim with these giants of the sea, you may do so from Isla Holbox or Cancun from July through November, or attend the whale shark festival in Isla Mujeres in July.
-More about swimming with whale sharks on Isla Holbox.
+Summer is also prime whale shark season, and if you want to swim with these giants of the sea, you may do so from Isla Holbox or Cancun from July through November, or attend the whale shark festival in Isla Mujeres in July.
+Find out more about swimming with whale sharks on Isla Holbox.